-- 6.9 The following key streets and spaces will be the focus for vehicular, cycle and pedestrian movement, and will be at the centre of public activity, facilitating community interaction and engagement with facilities and services. - 6.10 The key strategic route within the scheme is the allocation of space for a future grid road.
-This is aligned from the Tattenhoe Roundabout south of the future the East West railway line.
-In this allocation a new primary street will be provided.
-This will be sited so as some time in the future, when there is a need and a scheme in place for a By-pass to the south of Bletchley and to prevent HGVs using Newton Longville, the road can be dualled, the railway crossed and a link provided through Newton Leys (on land already reserved for the road) to the A4146 Stoke Hammond By-pass. - 6.11 Within the site, from its initial construction, the Primary Street will be the principal circulation route for all vehicular traffic through the development.
-The Primary Street will connect with the existing highway network at a three key points, from a junction with Standing Way forming a central gateway to the development, from a new signalised cross roads with the Buckingham Road to the south of the existing Tattenhoe Roundabout and from a new junction with Whaddon Road. - 6.12 The Primary Street connects each of the proposed residential parcels and makes the transition between the higher density residential development to the north of the central ridgeline and the lower density character of the residential areas to the south of the ridgeline.
-The Primary route is the focus for the highest density of development proposed (excluding areas around the Neighbourhood Centre) and will facilitate the delivery of taller buildings at key nodes and landmarks.
-The Primary Street provides a vehicular connection between the location of the proposed primary school, secondary school campus and the Neighbourhood Centre and will accommodate the public transport services and cycleways / Redways.
-The detailed design of the Primary Street has not been established although some key design principles suggesting the character of the street can be identified.
-The Primary Route could have a maximum width of 16m, with a 6.2m carriageway within a wider zone of around 11m which would be sufficient to accommodate public transport services, on street visitor car parking, bus stops, street tree planting and street lighting.
+The following key streets and spaces will be the focus for vehicular, cycle and pedestrian movement, and will be at the centre of public activity, facilitating community interaction and engagement with facilities and services.

+The key strategic route within the scheme is the allocation of space for a future grid road, which will provide a potential route for a Bletchley Southern Bypass.

+Within the Site, from its initial construction, the Primary Street will be the principal circulation route for all vehicular traffic through the development.
+The Primary Street will connect with the existing highway network at three key points: from a junction with Standing Way forming a central gateway to the development; from a new roundabout on Buckingham Road to the south of the existing Tattenhoe Roundabout; and from a new junction with Whaddon Road.

+The Primary Street connects each of the proposed residential parcels, and makes the transition between the higher density residential development to the north of the central ridgeline, and the lower density character of the residential areas to the south of the ridgeline.
+The Primary Street is the focus for the highest density of development proposed (excluding areas around the Neighbourhood Centre) and will facilitate the delivery of taller buildings at key nodes and landmarks.
+The Primary Street provides a vehicular connection between the location of the proposed primary school and the Neighbourhood Centre, and will accommodate the public transport services and cycleways/ Redways.
+The detailed design of the Primary Street has not been established, although some key design principles suggesting the character of the street can be identified.
+The Primary Route could have a maximum width of 16m, with a 6.2m carriageway within a wider zone of around 11m, which would be sufficient to accommodate public transport services, on-street visitor car parking, bus stops, street tree planting and street lighting.

-6.13 Secondary Streets will provide connections through and between residential development parcels where this is not provided by the Primary Street.
-Secondary Streets will be well integrated into the layout of residential areas and will be narrower than the Primary Street.
+Secondary Streets will provide connections through and between residential development parcels where this is not provided by the Primary Street.
+The Secondary Streets will be well integrated into the layout of residential areas and will be narrower than the Primary Street.

-SOUTH WEST MILTON KEYNES : DESIGN & ACCESS STATEMENT

-DAVID LOCK ASSOCIATES : DECEMBER 2014

-Figure 6.2: Proposed Street Hierarchy
+6.3 PROPOSED STREET HIERARCHY

-- 6.14 A varied order of streets within residential parcels will be provided.
-The layout of residential streets will help to define the character of residential areas and will be delivered to provide a permeable, legible network. - 6.15 The proposed development has been designed to accord with sustainable development principles and meets a number of key objectives which ensure consistency with relevant policy provisions by: - minimising the need to travel by providing a mix of land-uses; - " maximising the opportunity for travel by non-car modes of transport, particularly by the design of the urban form itself, by maximising priority to pedestrians and other non-car users;
+A varied order of streets within residential parcels will be provided.
+The layout of residential streets will help to define the character of residential areas and will be delivered to provide a permeable, legible movement network.

+The proposed development has been designed to accord with sustainable development principles, and meets a number of key objectives which ensure consistency with relevant policy provisions by:

-- " minimising the impact of traffic associated with the development; - maximising integration with adjacent development areas; - " allowing for and indeed future proofing the provision of a possible extension of the grid road so in the long term a connection can be made from the A421 to the A4146 - as is shown on the Milton Keynes Core Strategy Key Diagram and in so doing alleviating through traffic in many of the villages in the northern Vale; and - " incorporating, and being supported by, a travel demand management strategy. - 6.16 These objectives will be achieved through the following approach to public transport, proposed and existing streets and parking.
+- Minimising the need to travel by providing a mix of land-uses. - Maximising the opportunity for travel by non-car modes of transport, particularly by the design of the urban form itself, by maximising priority to pedestrians and other non-car users. - Minimising the impact of traffic associated with the development. - Maximising integration with adjacent development areas. - Allowing for, and indeed future-proofing the provision of a possible extension of the grid road within the Site, to provide a potential route for a Bletchley Southern Bypass. - Incorporating, and being supported by, a travel demand management strategy.

+These objectives will be achieved through the following approach to public transport, proposed and existing streets, and parking.

-PUBLIC TRANSPORT
+6.4 PUBLIC TRANSPORT